San José Chinantequilla: Administrative organization

 San Jose Chinantequilla is an agency within the municipality of Totontepec Villa de Morelos, this is one of the 424 Oaxacan municipalities to govern their government the system called customs and traditions, whereby the choice and operation of the municipal authorities do not stick to the political systems in the rest of state and the country but to the ancient traditions of inhabitants of the region, adhering to their culture, the city agency is made up of municipal police officer, an alderman who is in charge of organizing the traditional festivals and Secretary, which controls documentation, all these activities are regulated Totontepec Villa de Morelos.

 Economic activities

 Economic activities that are practiced in this community include: production and marketing of the primary sector.

 Most of the inhabitants of this municipality is engaged in agriculture involving the cultivation of corn, beans, bananas, fruit and vegetable production as well as brandy.

 Social infrastructure

-Education

-The municipality has the following schools:

-A kindergarten level has a staff.

-At the primary level has a federal type institution.

-At the secondary level has a Telesecundaria.